Sixth nerve palsy

-The unilateral abducens nerve palsy is the most common of the isolated ocular motor nerve palsies.
+The unilateral abducens nerve palsy is the most common isolated ocular motor nerve palsies.

 Signs and symptoms

 The nerve dysfunction induces esotropia, a convergent squint on distance fixation.
-On near fixation the affected individual may have only a latent deviation and be able to maintain binocularity or have an esotropia of a smaller size.
-Patients sometimes adopt a face turned towards the side of the affected eye, moving the eye away from the field of action of the affected lateral rectus muscle, with the aim of controlling diplopia and maintaining binocular vision.
+On near fixation, the affected individual may have only a latent deviation and be able to maintain binocularity or have an esotropia of a smaller size.
+Patients sometimes adopt a face turned towards the side of the affected eye, moving the eye away from the field of action of the affected lateral rectus muscle, to control diplopia and maintain binocular vision.

-Diplopia is typically experienced by adults with VI nerve palsies, but children with the condition may not experience diplopia due to suppression.
-The neuroplasticity present in childhood allows the child to 'switch off' the information coming from one eye (in this case the esotropic eye), thus relieving any diplopic symptoms.
-Whilst this is a positive adaptation in the short term, in the long term it can lead to a lack of appropriate development of the visual cortex giving rise to permanent visual loss in the suppressed eye; a condition known as amblyopia or Lazy eye.
+Adults with VI nerve palsies typically experience Diplopia, but children with the condition may not experience diplopia due to suppression.
+The neuroplasticity present in childhood allows the child to 'switch off' the information coming from one eye (in this case, the esotropic eye), thus relieving any diplopic symptoms.
+Whilst this is a positive adaptation in the short term, in the long term it can lead to a lack of appropriate development of the visual cortex, giving rise to permanent visual loss in the suppressed eye; a condition known as amblyopia or Lazy eye.

 Cause

 Because the nerve emerges near the bottom of the brain, it is often the first nerve compressed when there is any rise in intracranial pressure.
-Different presentations of the condition, or associations with other conditions, can help to localize the site of the lesion along the VIth cranial nerve pathway.
+Different presentations of the condition, or associations with other conditions, can help localize the lesion's site along the VIth cranial nerve pathway.

 The most common causes of VIth nerve palsy in adults are: